-You are welcome to consume packed lunches and picnics in the Gardens or inside our heated Picnic Tent during the winter.
-From Wednesday – Sunday the Dutch Barn opposite the Bandstand is also available.
+You are welcome to consume takeaways from our kiosks, as well as packed lunches and picnics, in the Gardens.
+From Wednesday to Sunday the Dutch Barn opposite the Bandstand is also available once we reopen.

 Find out more about food and drink at the Horniman.

 Please note, food cannot be consumed anywhere inside the Museum because it attracts pests, which can damage our exhibits.